SAMcCARDC/RAiD-API/README.md

 # RAiD API

-The [Data LifeCycle Framework](www.dlc.edu.au) (DLC) has been initiated by five primary organisations; [Australian Access Federation](https://aaf.edu.au/) (AAF), [Australia’s Academic and Research Network](https://www.aarnet.edu.au/) (AARNet), [Australian National Data Service](http://www.ands.org.au/) (ANDS), [National eResearch Collaboration Tools and Resources](https://nectar.org.au/) (NeCTAR) and [Research Data Services](http://www.rds.edu.au/) (RDS).

-The DLCF is a nationwide effort to connect research resources and activities such that researchers can make the best use of existing national, state-based, local, and commercial eResearch tools.
-It aims to provide a simple path to reliable provenance, more effective collaboration across organisations and assist researchers to position themselves to address the growing potential of increasingly open data.

-The DLCF will connect critical elements and points in time of the data journey from grant approval through to project finalisation, results publication and archiving.
-It will leverage existing eResearch investment to provide a flexible and dynamic national framework supporting research.
+The Research Activity iDentifier (RAiD) is a persistent identifier for research projects and supports data management across all phases of research by placing the research activity (or project) at the centre of research workflows, creating a chain of provenance, improving discovery and access, and ensuring that output is attributable and reportable.
+It also supports the F.A.I.R Principles of making research data Findable, Accessible, Interoperable, and Re-usable.

-The Resource and Activity Persistent identifier (RAiD) is the first of the enabling technologies required for the DLCF.*RAiD API* is a '**proof of concept**' [Serverless](https://aws.amazon.com/serverless/) implementation designed to be hosted on Amazon Web Services (AWS) that will help create and manage RAiDs.
+Version 1.1 of the *RAiD API* is a '**proof of concept**' [Serverless](https://aws.amazon.com/serverless/).
+Its implementation is designed to be hosted on Amazon Web Services (AWS) that will help create and manage RAiDs.

 ## Current version: 1.1.1